 The world is rushing forward like a sports car.
 What seemed impossible yesterday, it’s a standard today.
-And a world of eCommerce is changing, too – the competition is growing quickly and so are the requirements of customers.
+And the world of eCommerce is changing, too – the competition is growing quickly and so are the requirements of customers.

 It’s no longer just about offering the right product at the right price, and pretty much nothing else – people are considering many more factors before buying anything from anyone online.
 And great user experience is among the most important ones.

 User experience consists of things like page load speed, navigation, intuitiveness, following battle-tested design practices, and so on.
 And these things are strictly connected with the approach to creating or building online stores.

-For a long time, the traditional approach was the only choice, but luckily it changed with the arrival of headless.
+For a long time, the traditional approach was the only choice, but luckily it changed with the arrival of the headless storefront development.
 And today, let’s dive into a comparison between headless eCommerce versus traditional eCommerce.

 What is headless eCommerce?